FAIRtax (FT) INCREASES Tax Welfare

 ILLUSTRATION

-The FT’s Prebate is a tax WELFARE check that leaves many dependent upon the govt for a large portion of their monthly income – a very bad idea.
-Although FT’ers often claim that it is a return of money “wrongfully” taken from taxpayers, the Prebate is not a refund of FT paid but a new independent $700+B ENTITLEMENT, that will only increase in the future – it is the very last thing we can afford and would be yet another Cloward-Piven step towards the destruction of our Republic.
+The FT’s Prebate is a tax WELFARE check that leaves many dependent upon the govt for a large portion of their monthly income – which is a terrible idea.
+Although FT’ers often claim that the Prebate is a return of money “wrongfully” taken from taxpayers, the Prebate is not a refund of FT paid but a new independent $700+B ENTITLEMENT, that will only increase in the future – it is the very last thing we can afford and it would be yet another Cloward-Piven step towards the destruction of our Republic.

-The Prebate is rationalized by its marketers as being needed to ensure that the poor pay no FT, assuming (incorrectly) that we all agree with that goal.
-This Illustration exposes that the Prebate goes much further – it gives the poor a large FT PROFIT, i.e., more tax welfare.
+FT marketers rationalize the Prebate claiming it is necessary to ensure the poor pay no FT, assuming (incorrectly) that we all agree with that goal.
+This Illustration exposes that the Prebate goes much further – it gives the poor a large FT PROFIT, i.e., it is disguised additional tax welfare a/k/a Communist Manifesto wealth redistribution.

-The Prebate gives every family a monthly check purportedly to cover the FT they would pay on the highest level of “poverty level purchases” as defined by the US HHS Dept.’s Poverty Guidelines.
-FT then artificially inflates that amount (i.e., it is not based upon purchases of specific items of necessities).
+The Prebate gives every family a monthly check purportedly to cover the FT they would pay assuming they made the highest level of “poverty level purchases” as defined by the US HHS Dept.’s Poverty Guidelines.
+FT then artificially inflates that amount as explained above and below (i.e., it is not based upon actual purchases of specific necessities).

 Point 1.
 The FT corrects for a non-existent “Marriage Penalty”

 There is NO “Marriage Penalty” in the underlying HHS Guidelines – they were developed as impervious to age or marital status.
-They provide $14,580 in spending for the 1st PERSON in the household (who is assumed to pay the “rent”) and $5,140 for each added PERSON – it does not matter whether a PERSON is an adult or a child or whether they are married or not.
+They provide $15,650 in spending for the 1st PERSON in the household (who is assumed to pay the “rent”) and $5,500 for each added PERSON – it does not matter whether a PERSON is an adult or a child or whether they are married or single.
 The Prebate “makes believe” that the HHS Guidelines say “Adult” & “Child” and then is more generous to marrieds – the Prebate generously gives away more money, YOURS.

 Point 2.
 The Prebate more generously defines “family”